Romani people: Ethnic identities conflated with the Roma

-Proposed recognition as part of the Indian diaspora
+Indian diaspora

-In March 1976, the International Roma Cultural Festival in Chandigarh, India received the support of then Prime Minister Indira Gandhi, who referred to the Roma as part of the global Indian diaspora.
-In February 2016, during the International Roma Conference, then Indian Minister of External Affairs, Sushma Swaraj stated that the people of the Romani community are the "children of India".
-Advocates for the proposal who took part in the event, including Jovan Damjanovic, president of the World Roma Organisation (Rromanipen), have argued that recognition could provide the Roma with cultural affirmation, a stronger sense of belonging, and potential access to support from Indian institutions, while also symbolically addressing centuries of marginalization.
-Damjanovic stated in an exclusive interview with the Hindustan Times that if India were to accept this proposal, it would mark the first step towards opposing the negative perceptions surrounding the Romani people.
-He also noted that this could provide India with substantial cultural, economic, and political benefits.
-The conference ended with a recommendation to the Government of India to recognize the Romani community spread across 30 countries as a part of the Indian diaspora.
-Following that event, a starred question was raised in the Lok Sabha concerning whether Roma constituted part of the diaspora and whether any official study had been proposed to trace their origins.
-The Ministry of External Affairs (India) replied that the purpose of the 2016 conference was to revive cultural and linguistic ties, assess existing scholarship, and encourage further research, but not to accord formal diaspora recognition.
+In March 1976, the International Roma Cultural Festival in Chandigarh, India, received the support of then-Prime Minister Indira Gandhi, who referred to the Roma as part of the global Indian diaspora.
+In February 2016, during the International Roma Conference, then Indian Minister of External Affairs Sushma Swaraj stated that the Roma are the "children of India".
+Advocates who took part, including Jovan Damjanovic, president of the World Roma Organisation (Rromanipen), argued that recognition could provide the Roma with cultural affirmation, a stronger sense of belonging, and potential access to support from Indian institutions while symbolically addressing centuries of marginalization.
+Damjanovic stated that if India were to accept this proposal, it would mark the first step toward countering negative perceptions surrounding the Roma and that this could provide India with cultural, economic, and political benefits.
+The conference ended with a recommendation to the Government of India to recognize the Romani community as a part of the Indian diaspora.
+Following that event, a starred question was raised in the Lok Sabha concerning whether the Roma constituted part of the diaspora and whether any official study had been proposed to trace their origins.
+The Ministry of External Affairs replied that the purpose of the conference was to revive cultural and linguistic ties, assess scholarship, and encourage research, not to grant formal recognition.